 Haiti was once the wealthiest country in the Caribbean because it was a key player in the sugar trade.
 Today, extreme deforestation and the destruction of natural resources for export have damaged the country’s potential for economic success.
 Poverty, instability, corruption, vulnerability to natural disasters, unemployment and persistent illiteracy are among the most serious obstructions to Haiti’s stability and economic growth.
 Haiti also experiences high rates of disease, unclean water, malnutrition and poor health care.

 What is the best hope for Haiti?

-Where did the 2010 Haiti earthquake occur?
+Where did the 2010 earthquake occur?

-Proceeds from this campaign will be used to cover any expenditures incurred through June 30, 2021, the close of our ministry’s new fiscal year.
+Proceeds from this campaign will be used to cover any expenditures incurred through June 30, 2024, the close of our ministry’s fiscal year.
 In the event that more funds are raised than needed to fully fund the project, the excess funds, if any, will be used to meet the most urgent needs of the ministry.